ServiceManager class

 The command line the SCM will use when launching the service-host EXE.
 String, default """<App.ModulePath>""" (the running EXE path, quoted).

-The default suffices only when the EXE always wants to run as a service.
+The default suffices only when the EXE always runs as a service.
 The conventional pattern is to override the default to add a discriminator argument so the EXE’s Sub Main can tell which mode it is in:

 .InstallCmdLine = """" & App.ModulePath & """ -startService"